davidf03/hcdocs/README.md

 }
 ```

-For a method of declaring [block](#scss-nomenclature-blocks)-context styles, see the note and example above about [interface elements](#scss-composition-rules-inter-referencing).
+[Interface elements](#scss-composition-rules-inter-referencing) should be used to declare [block](#scss-nomenclature-blocks)-contextual styles.
+This helps to keep [class structures](#scss-nomenclature-anatomy-note) to stay recomposable.

 #### <a href="#scss-composition-class-types" name="scss-composition-class-types">#</a> Class Types

 ##### <a name="scss-composition-objects"></a>Objects

-In principle, [Object](#scss-nomenclature-types-objects) declaration should not overlap each other, and Object composition should have as much overlap as possible.
+In principle, [Object](#scss-nomenclature-types-objects) declaration should not overlap, and Object composition should have as much overlap as possible.

 ##### <a name="scss-composition-components"></a>Components

-Unlike Objects, [Components](#scss-nomenclature-types-components) are strictly forbidden from overlapping in composition; however, like Objects, Component declaration should also not overlap each other; anywhere Components overlap is an opportunity to relegate styles to an Object.
+Unlike Objects, [Components](#scss-nomenclature-types-components) are strictly forbidden from overlapping in composition; however, like Objects, Component declaration should also not overlap; anywhere Components overlap is an opportunity to relegate styles to an Object.

 ##### <a name="scss-composition-utilities"></a>Utilities